space

 On the other hand, I believe that I should somehow let go of trying to control my psychotherapist, trust the process, and dive in.
 But I am afraid I can’t handle it, that I’ll fall apart even more.
 Plus . . .
 I feel like that would be giving in to him somehow, knuckling under.
 O, I am so frustrated with myself!
 I am having trouble choosing this path.

-From what you say—and even from what you don’t say—I can tell that you suffered much emotional abandonment from your parents.
+From what you say—and even from what you don’t say—I can tell that you suffered much emotional hurt from your parents.
 Most likely your father was absent either physically (due to divorce or work, etc.) or emotionally (due to his own lack of emotional sensitivity) or both (e.g., alcoholism).
+There could have been sexual abuse as well.
 Your mother could have been angry, either outwardly or in a veiled fashion.
-But however it played out for you, you most noticeably felt angry at your parents for the way they neglected you.
+But however it played out for you, you most noticeably felt angry at your parents for the way they hurt you.
 Maybe you acted out as a teenager, or maybe you turned inward into isolation and sadness.

 In addition to that (and here is a critical point) you also unconsciously knew what was missing in your life: genuine appreciation for your own being; that is, things such as affection, comfort, encouragement, guidance, and so on.
 Thus, on the one hand you were angry that you didn’t receive appreciation from your parents, especially your father, and, on the other hand you craved appreciation.
 Not realizing that you craved the emotional comfort of a father, however, this desire for appreciation was perceived in your mind and heart as fantasized images of desire for other persons.
 And so you would have felt these desires as shameful.